 What are the key features to consider when selecting a sewing machine?

-When selecting a sewing machine, consider the variety of stitch options, types of buttonholes, effective feed dogs, adjustable stitch speeds, and adequate lighting.
-Also, assess the machine’s weight, durability, and the availability of local servicing options.
+When selecting a sewing machine, consider that most sewing machines come with a variety of stitch options, types of buttonholes, effective feed dogs, adjustable stitch speeds, and adequate lighting.
+Also, assess the machineโs weight, durability, and the availability of local servicing options.

-How do computerized sewing machines differ from mechanical ones?
+How do computerised sewing machines differ from mechanical ones?

 What is an overlocker machine, and why is it useful?

 An overlocker machine sews seams, trims excess fabric, and finishes edges simultaneously.
-It’s essential for achieving professional-looking hems, particularly in knit fabrics, ensuring clean and durable finishes.
+Certain models also offer capabilities for machine embroidery, making them versatile for various sewing projects.
+Itโs essential for achieving professional-looking hems, particularly in knit fabrics, ensuring clean and durable finishes.

 How important is an automatic needle threader in a sewing machine?